59 Low Growing Perennial Plants For Garden Edges and Borders

 Barrenwort is an unusual and rare herbaceous plant that also goes by the name Bishop’s Hat.

 The hardy Barrenwort grows up to one-foot tall and three feet wide, boasting flowers of pink, yellow, orange, and more colors in the spring.
 If you pick the right variety, this can be an evergreen plant, with its intricate veins offering a unique appearance.
+For instance, ‘Rose Queen’ is an evergreen epimedium.

 Barrenwort needs partial or complete shade.
 It does an excellent job withstanding drought with the support of leathery leaves, making it an ideal low-maintenance short perennial.
-Barrenwort thrives in USDA Zones 4-8.
+Barrenwort thrives in USDA zones 4-8.

 Bearberry